tarirohove/weatherapp/README.md

    - Facilitate easy mapping and access to weather data.

 4. **RateLimiter**:
+   - Implemented using a filter.
-   - Implements a token-bucket algorithm to control the rate of API requests.
+   - a token-bucket algorithm is used to control the rate of API requests.
    - Ensures each API key is limited to a maximum of 5 requests per hour.
    - Throws a custom exception when the rate limit is exceeded.